xm465/xiaocheng/Final_PartII.md

 The target audience would be people who want to be a pet owner or ready to adopt/purchase pets.
 I hope the story would make them more careful about their decision making in adopting pets.
 The secondary audience could be vets, social workers, and shelter works because they would be able to communicate with potential pet adopter and tell them about pros, cons, and things to consider.

+I choose interviewees I know who are my target audience.
+I make effort to make them more diverse in age, gender, financial status, and life experience, because I really want to hear people come from different backgrounds

-My first interviewee is an architect who owns three cat.
+My first interviewee (30s) is an architect who owns three cat.
 She has a friend who recently returned a pet to the shelter.

 Interviewee 1